12+ Best Help Desk Interview Questions & Answers

 A mistake I made was often not asking the customer at the end of the help desk call if there was something else I could help them with.
-It was an assumption I made, that all of their issues were handled.
-Going forward I have to remember to go through my checklist of finalization questions before hanging up.
+It was an assumption I made that all of their issues were handled.
+I have to remember to go through my checklist of finalization questions before hanging up in the future.

 3 Situational Interview Questions & Answers

 Situational interview questions will be asked when you are interviewing at the help desk.
-Situational questions are those that give you an example scenario, in this case, talking with a customer.
+Situational questions give you an example scenario, in this case, talking with a customer.
 Then answering how you would handle that given scenario.

 1. How would you deal with an upset customer?

-It’s important that you show a lot of patience and empathy for upset customers.
-Even if they were upset at me, I would be welcoming to it.
-Because I am here to represent the brand not just myself.
-If there was something I did incorrectly, I would own that as well.
-It’s important to take ownership and accountability over the mistakes made and be sure that’s communicated to the customer.
+you must show a lot of patience and empathy for upset customers.
+Even if they were upset at me, I would be welcoming because I represent the brand, not just myself.
+If there were something I did incorrectly, I would own that as well.
+It’s important to take ownership and accountability over the mistakes made and be sure that they’re communicated to the customer.
 If I can calm them down, I would then proceed with the rest of the support call.

 2. If a customer came to you asking for technical help and it was something you didn’t know, what would you do?

 If they asked a question related to something technical that I didn’t have any knowledge about, I would do a few things.
-The first thing I would do is ask the customer to go onto a brief hold so that I could ask someone nearby my desk is they knew.
+I would ask the customer to go onto a brief hold to ask someone near my desk if they knew.
 If they did not know, I would ask the customer if they wouldn’t mind me calling them back in 10 minutes or seeing if I could transfer them to one of our managers who may know more specifically.
 The latter is the best option if a manager is available.